All Posts

 It’s easy to work through lunch to see one more client, but that’s a costly decision long term.
 Massage therapists need time to rest and recharge between clients.
 Taking a time-out allows the therapist to refuel and prevent injury.

 If you’re in charge of your own schedule, block out time for a break mid-shift.
 If you have massage therapists working for you, encourage a midday recharge.
 They’ll perform better and last longer if they get some time to rest during the work day.
+You know what we also encourage - eating well and sleeping well!

 2. Know Your Limits